 Azerbaijan is a member of the United Nations (UN), the Commonwealth of Independent States (CIS), the International Monetary Fund (IMF), the World Bank, the European Bank for Reconstruction and Development (EBRD), the Organisation for Security and Cooperation in Europe (OSCE), NATO's Partnership for Peace (PfP) program and the Council of Europe.

+In 2012, Australia and Azerbaijan signed a Memorandum of Understanding on air services, specifically code-sharing services.
 In 2006 Australia contributed to a NATO Partnership for Peace Trust Fund project for the clearance of unexploded ordnance in the Saloglu region of Azerbaijan.
 In December 2010, Australia again supported the removal of explosive remnants of war in Azerbaijan by providing A$50,000 to the International Committee of the Red Cross / Red Crescent.

 High level visits

-An Australian parliamentary delegation visited Azerbaijan as guests of the Azeri Government in October/November 2015.
 Australia’s Ambassador for Counter-Terrorism, Mr Bill Fisher, visited Azerbaijan in September 2013.
 The Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus, Dr Russell Trood, visited Azerbaijan in June 2012.
 Azerbaijan’s Deputy Minister for Foreign Affairs, Khalaf Khalafov, visited Australia in April 2012.
 As Vice-President, Ilham Aliyev – currently the President of Azerbaijan – visited Australia in 2000 for the Sydney Olympics.

 Bilateral economic and trade relationship